Justin Jarvis

 Justin Mathew Jarvis (born June 21, 1979) is an American Christian musician and guitarist, who serves as the worship direct of The Harbour Church in Pompano Beach, Florida.
 He started his recording career as part of Jesus Culture on their Emerging Voices album in 2012.
 His first solo album, Atmospheres, was released in 2014 by Jesus Culture Music and made the Billboard magazine charts.

 Early life

-He was born on June 21, 1979, in Birmingham, AL, as Justin Mathew Jarvis.
+He was born on June 21, 1979, in Birmingham, Alabama, as Justin Mathew Jarvis.
 Jarvis started playing the guitar, while he was in high school, and this started his devotion towards music, in particular Christian music.

 Personal life

 Jarvis married his college girlfriend, Janette Leong, in 2004, and the couple have four children together, Owen, Elliot, Emma and Isabelle, where they reside in Fort Lauderdale, Florida.
 He is the worship director at The Harbour Church, located in Pompano Beach, Florida, where he has been since 2002.